a-hagi613/easy-bank/docs.md

-# GitHub Actions: An Overview
+# GitHub Actions Continuous Integration/Continuous Deployment (CI/CD) Pipeline: An Overview

-GitHub Actions is a CI/CD (Continuous Integration/Continuous Deployment) solution provided by GitHub.
+GitHub Actions is a CI/CD solution provided by GitHub.
 It allows you to automate, customize, and execute your software development workflows right in your GitHub repository.
 You can write individual tasks, called actions, and combine them to create a custom workflow.